Fresno Rollover Accident Lawyer

-Roof crush is a major design flaw and a major cause of rollover accident deaths.
-The U.S government states that a roof should have no more than 5 inches of crush and support 1.5 times the vehicle’s weight.
+Roof crush is a major design flaw and cause of rollover accident deaths.
+The U.S government states that a roof should have no more than 5 inches of crush and support 1.5 times the vehicle's weight.
 A car with more than 5 inches of crush suggests negligence by the car manufacturer.

-Manufacturer design flaws are usually settled in massive high-profile class-action lawsuits.
-This is because the design flaws affect many vehicles at the same time.
-Due to the large settlements manufacturers have paid for involving design flaw settlements, many add electronic stability control devices to light trucks like SUVs, pickup trucks, and vans.
+Manufacturer design flaws are usually settled in massive high-profile class-action lawsuits, and this is because the design flaws affect many vehicles at the same time.
+Due to the large settlements manufacturers have paid for design flaw settlements, many add electronic stability control devices to light trucks like SUVs, pickup trucks, and vans.
 These devices prevent rollovers by balancing the oversteering or understeering of a driver.

 Road Conditions or Design: Bad road conditions can also cause rollover accidents, and they can be caused by construction debris, potholes, and so on.
 If the accident results from bad road conditions, a claim could be filed against the city or local government.
 When bringing a lawsuit against the government, you should consult a Fresno rollover lawyer to review the specific rules and limitation periods.When You Need a Fresno Rollover Accident Lawyer

 You should speak to an experienced rollover over accident sooner rather than later.
 Why?
 Because rollover accidents are usually complex and result in serious bodily injuries.
 As a result, a civil claim filed against a defendant, especially a large corporate defendant like a vehicle manufacturer, requires more skill.
-A Fresno rollover accident lawyer can be a tremendous benefit if you encounter one, or all, of the following:
+An accident attorney can be a tremendous benefit if you encounter one, or all, of the following:

 - The other driver's insurance company or the government is denying you the settlement

 - The defendant lacks insurance.